GarrettKucinski/advanced-lane-finding/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I executed a function that uses a sliding window technique to find the path of the pixels likely to be lane lines, using a lane finding class and it's method called `fit_poly()` I fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+By converting the pixels in the images I tested the pipeline on I was able to determine a radius of curvature for each line as it relates to the actual real world dimensions of the road.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.